lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

 Conforme discutido em :numref:`subsec_norms_and_objectives`, tais problemas são onipresentes em *Deep Learning*.

-Em *Deep Learning*, we *train* models, updating them successively so that they get better and better as they see more and more data.
-Usually, getting better means minimizing a *loss function*, a score that answers the question "how *bad* is our model?"
-This question is more subtle than it appears.
-Ultimately, what we really care about is producing a model that performs well on data that we have never seen before.
-But we can only fit the model to data that we can actually see.
-Thus we can decompose the task of fitting models into two key concerns:
-i) *optimization*: the process of fitting our models to observed data;
-ii) *generalization*: the mathematical principles and practitioners' wisdom that guide as to how to produce models whose validity extends beyond the exact set of data examples used to train them.

 Em *Deep Learning*, nós *treinamos* modelos, atualizando-os sucessivamente para que fiquem cada vez melhores à medida que veem mais e mais dados.
 Normalmente, melhorar significa minimizar uma *função de perda*,